Neanderthal behaviour: Abstraction

-In 2018, some red-painted dots, disks, lines and hand stencils on the cave walls of the Spanish La Pasiega, Maltravieso, and Doña Trinidad were dated to be older than 66,000 years ago, prior to the arrival of modern humans in Western Europe.
+In 2018, some red-painted dots, disks, lines, and hand stencils on the cave walls of the Spanish La Pasiega, Maltravieso, and Doña Trinidad were dated to be older than 66,000 years, predating the arrival of modern humans in Western Europe.
 If the dating is correct, this would indicate Neanderthal authorship, and similar iconography recorded in other Western European sites—such as Les Merveilles, France, and Cueva del Castillo, Spain—could potentially also have Neanderthal origins.
 The dating of these Spanish caves, and thus attribution to Neanderthals, is contested.
 Neanderthals may have produced finger flutings on the walls of La Roche-Cotard over 57,000 years ago.

-Neanderthals are known to have collected a variety of unusual objects—such as crystals or fossils—without any real functional purpose or any indication of damage caused by use.
-It is unclear if these objects were simply picked up for their aesthetic qualities, or if some symbolic significance was applied to them.
+Neanderthals are known to have collected a variety of unusual objects—such as crystals or fossils—without any clear functional purpose or evidence of use-related damage.
+It is unclear whether these objects were simply picked up for their aesthetic qualities or given some symbolic significance.
 These items are mainly quartz crystals, but also other minerals such as cerussite, iron pyrite, calcite and galena.
 A few findings feature modifications, such as: